Jan Kitajewski, PhD, Sweeney Basic Science Professor - Co-Director and Vascular Therapeutics Theme Leader

 The Shaye lab is focused on deciphering the genetic and cell biological regulation of tubulogenesis; the process of biological tube formation and maintenance.
 We use C. elegans and vertebrate models of tubulogenesis to discover and understand genes involved in this process.

 Kishore Wary, PhD, Associate Professor - Theme Leader

 (See description under Program Co-Directors)

-Eden Alberg, PhD, Professor – Mentor Eben Alsberg holds the Richard and Loan Hill Chair Professorship in the Departments of Biomedical Engineering, Pharmacology and Regenerative Medicine, Orthopaedics, and Mechanical and Industrial Engineering.
+Eden Alsberg, PhD, Professor – Mentor Eben Alsberg holds the Richard and Loan Hill Chair Professorship in the Departments of Biomedical Engineering, Pharmacology and Regenerative Medicine, Orthopaedics, and Mechanical and Industrial Engineering.
 His laboratory focuses on engineering functional biologic replacements to repair damaged or diseased tissues in the body.
 Complex signals implicated in tissue morphogenesis, repair, and homeostasis are used as inspiration for the development of innovative biomaterials for driving tissue regeneration and angiogenesis / vasculogenesis.

 Luisa DiPietro, DDS/PhD, Professor - Mentor